Technologicat/mcpyrate/doc/main.md

 ## Recommended exception types

-We recommend raising:
+For errors detected **at macro expansion time**, we recommend raising:

  - `SyntaxError` with a descriptive message, if there's something wrong with how the macro was invoked, or with the AST layout of the `tree` (or `args`) it got vs. what it was expecting.
- - `TypeError` or a `ValueError`, as appropriate if there is a problem in the macro arguments meant for the macro itself.
-(As opposed to macro arguments such as in the `let` example, where `args` is just another place to send in an AST to be transformed.)
+ - `TypeError` or `ValueError` as appropriate, if there is a problem in the macro arguments meant for the macro itself.
+(As opposed to macro arguments such as in the `let` demo, where `args` is just another place to send in an AST to be transformed.)
- - `mcpyrate.core.MacroExpansionError` if something else macro-related went wrong.
+ - `mcpyrate.core.MacroExpansionError`, or a custom descendant of it, if something else macro-related went wrong.

+Some operations represented by a macro may inject a call to a run-time part of that operation itself (e.g. the [quasiquote system](quasiquotes.md) does this).
+For errors detected **at run time of the use site**:

+ - Use whichever exception type you would in regular Python code that doesn't use macros.
+For example, a `TypeError`, `ValueError` or `RuntimeError` may be appropriate.

+## Reserved exception type `mcpyrate.core.MacroApplicationError`

-In general, you can use any exception type as appropriate, except `mcpyrate.core.MacroApplicationError`, which only exists for internal use by the expander core.
-This one type gets automatically telescoped (i.e. intermediate stack traces of causes are omitted); it is used internally for generating the use site report when an exception is raised during macro expansion.
+Generally speaking, for reporting errors in your macro-related code, you can use any exception type as appropriate, except `mcpyrate.core.MacroApplicationError`, which is **reserved for the expander core**.

+This is not to be confused with `mcpyrate.core.MacroExpansionError`, which is just fine to use.
+The public API of `mcpyrate.core` reflects this; `MacroExpansionError` is considered public, whereas `MacroApplicationError` is not.

+The type `mcpyrate.core.MacroApplicationError` is automatically used for reporting errors during macro expansion, when an exception propagates from a macro function into the expander that was calling that macro function.
+The name means **error detected while a macro was being applied** (it has nothing to do with the other sense of *application*, as in a program).

+`MacroApplicationError` instances undergo some special processing.
+The expander automatically telescopes them: intermediate stack traces of causes are omitted, and the macro use site messages are combined.

-Furthermore, if the program is being run through the `macropython` wrapper, `macropython` will strip most of the traceback for `MacroApplicationError` (and for this one type only!), because that traceback is typically very long, and speaks (only) of things such as `macropython` itself, the importer, and the macro expander.
-The actually relevant tracebacks, for the client code, are contained within the linked ("direct cause") exceptions.
+Furthermore, if the program is being run through the `macropython` wrapper, `macropython` will strip most of the traceback for `MacroApplicationError` (for this one exception type only!), because that traceback is typically very long, and speaks (only) of things such as `macropython` itself, the importer, and the macro expander.
+The actually relevant tracebacks, for the client code, are contained within the linked (`__cause__`, *"The above exception was the direct cause..."*) exceptions.

 ## Nested exceptions

-In macros, it is especially important to pay attention to the clarity of the error report when using nested exceptions, because a basic macro-expansion error report itself already consists of two parts: the macro code that raised the error, and the macro use site.
+In macros, it is especially important to focus on the clarity of the error report when using nested exceptions, because a basic macro-expansion error report itself already consists of two parts: the macro code that raised the error, and the macro use site.

 Any nested exceptions add more parts to the start of the chain.
-This, in turn, buries the report for the final problem location in the macro code into the middle of the full error report (as the second-last item, just before the macro use site report that is always last), potentially making the report harder to read.
+This, in turn, buries the report for the final problem location in the macro code into the middle of the full error report (as the second-last item, just before the macro use site report that is always last).
+This may make the error report harder to read.

 So, if you use nested exceptions:

- - If the original exception is relevant *to the user* of your macro, then use `raise ... from ...` to report it, too.
+ - If the original exception is relevant *to the user* of your macro, then it's fine - use `raise ... from ...` to report it, too.
- - If the original exception is internal to your macro implementation (and you don't need it for bug reports), then just `raise ...`.
+ - If the original exception is internal to your macro implementation (and you don't need its traceback for issue reports against your own code), then just `raise ...`.

-In the second case, sometimes, swallowing the original exception makes for a clearer traceback.
+In the second case, sometimes, hiding the original exception makes for a clearer traceback.
 There are two main ways to do this.
-The first one is to raise the user-relevant exception outside the original `except` block, to break the context chain:
+The first one is to raise the user-relevant exception outside the original `except` block, to break the exception context chain:

 ```python
 success = True